iLib-js/ilib-loctool-webos-qml/README.md

 ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.7.1
+* Updated dependencies. (loctool: 2.23.1)
+* Update to be included `npm-shrinkwrap.json` in the published files.

 v1.7.0
 * Updated dependencies. (loctool: 2.22.0)
 * Update to use first argument of `qsTranslate()` as a context value instead of file name.